ixmanuel/creation-pods/README.md

     $person = new PersonInitFromStore($store) use (PersonID, AboutMe, AboutMeTest);
 ```

-Now, we can create new objects from its interfaces, therefore we don't have a hard-coded dependency, and the "new" operator within methods is not a headache anymore because our code is maintainable without complex mappings.
+Now, we can create new objects from its interfaces, therefore we don't have a hard-coded dependency, and the "new" operator within methods is not a headache anymore because it creates the object from the contract, not the implementation.